Minh0511/Minh0511/README.md

 #### 🌱 Things I am currently working on:
-- Finish my Computer Science Degree at University of Engineering and Technology, Vietnam National University.
-- Honing my skill as a backend wev developer, after that, become a fullstack developer
+- Honing my skill as a backend web developer, after that, become a fullstack developer

 #### :muscle: Things I am challenging myself with:
 - Trying to loose some weight and get ripped
-- Studying without being distracted
 - Getting better and clearer knowledge of Web developing

 #### :computer: Programming languages and tools: